How to Delete Rows With Blank Cells in Excel & Google Sheets

 Delete Rows With Blanks in Google Sheets

 - First, select the range.
-Then, in the Toolbar, go to Data, and from the drop-down menu, choose Create a filter.
+Then, in the Menu, go to Data > Create a filter.

 - Click on the filter icon and in the drop-down menu, check Blanks.
 Click OK.

 - Now, select the first cell in the range (A2).
 Then press the SHIFT key and click on the last cell of the range (C9).
 This selects the entire range.
 Right-click somewhere within that range, and from the drop-down menu, choose Delete selected rows.